 The Agency scores each location and sorts the list.
-Agency staff closely review the top 50 crash locations, and determine possible improvements.
+Agency staff closely reviews the top 50 crash locations, and determine possible improvements.
 A cost/benefit analysis is conducted to determine the maximum safety improvement for limited dollars.
 Most high-crash sites get a low-cost improvement such as signs/lines, but a few are targeted for more expensive geometric improvements based on the severity and types of crashes.

 The crash analysis is for both state and town-owned roads.
-The Agency improves the state roads.
-Towns are responsible for mitigating high-crash sites on the roads they own.
+HSIP projects are considered on all public highways.